theunwisewolf/WebScraper/README.md

 #### printMatches( $printPre = TRUE )
 Prints the content of $this->matches.
-$printPre variable is used to tell the library to print the contents of $this->matches inside the html tag <pre></pre> or not.
-By default, it does output the content inside <pre> tag.
+$printPre variable is used to tell the library to print the contents of $this->matches inside the html tag &lt;pre&rt;&lt;/pre&rt; or not.
+By default, it does output the content inside &lt;pre&rt; tag.

 #### getMatches()
 Return $this->matches array